Core Program

 When a division plays at multiple times, we can usually meet requests from coaches for a specific time slot, especially for those coaches with multiple kids.

-8U and older teams have an additional practice session during the week; 14U/19U teams have two practices.
-Practices are typically on a week night, but sometimes on the weekend.
+8U and older teams have a practice session during the week; 14U/19U teams have two practices.
+Practices are typically on a weeknight, but sometimes on the weekend.
 Coaches determine the practice schedule and location based on their availability (a perk of volunteering!).
 Practices may be at a different location than games but are all held in Evanston.

 Practice schedules are not available until teams are formed in late summer.
 Players cannot switch teams based on practice schedules; coaches can assist players in finding other teams to practice with if they are unavailable during their team's scheduled time.
 If you are concerned about scheduling conflicts, we encourage you to volunteer as coach, referee, or team parent to be able to set the practice schedule for your team.